© UNHCR/Santiago Arcos Veintimilla

-How Helping Refugees Helps Brands
+How Helping Refugees Helps Brands: Europe

 This study analyzes how brands making commitments to support refugees affects consumer perceptions in the United States.
 U.S. consumers exhibit a significant level of support for brands that help refugees, indicating that brands can “do good,” by making positive contributions in the lives of refugees, and “do well,” by attracting consumer support at the same time.